 Mount Sunapee plans to build a network of Mountain Biking trails that will appeal to families with an emphasis on intermediate trails from the summit of the South Peak area.

-The Clipper Ship Quad chair lift can be fitted with racks to transport bicycles uphill on the chairlift to the start of the trail network.
+The Clipper Ship Quad chair lift will be fitted with bike racks to transport bicycles uphill to the start of the trail network.

 DISC GOLF